rickaramirez/FM-Parameters/README.markdown

 By placing the defaults before the actual parameters, any values set by the actual script parameter will override the defaults.

+Past versions of the # ( name ; value ) function would accept global variable names for the name parameter.
+This version of the function will convert the global variable to a local variable.
+It's best that the code assigning data to variables, rather than the code formatting the data, should decide what type of variables to use.
+Developers interested in setting global variables from serialized data strings should use the #AssignGlobal, #Filter, and #Get functions to achieve similar behaviors.

 ### #Assign ( parameters )

 The #Assign functions parse a Let format dictionary into local script variables.
 The name from each name-value pair is used as the variable name, and the value from each pair is set to that variable's value.